-Housing Benefit payments may change under Welfare Reform bill.
-When the Welfare Reform Bill is made law, these changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.
+Housing Benefit payments may change.
+These changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.

 Pensioners will not be affected.

-If the new Welfare Reform Bill becomes law in Northern Ireland Universal Credit will be introduced.
 Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
 Some 16 and 17 year olds will be able to claim Universal Credit depending on their circumstances.
 To date, has not been introduced in Northern Ireland.
 This information is provided for information purposes only.

 Employment Support Allowance

-The Welfare Reform Bill for Northern Ireland proposes to limit the amount of time you can claim contribution based Employment and Support Allowance (ESA) if you are in the Work Related Activity Group.
+It is proposed to limit the amount of time you can claim contribution based Employment and Support Allowance (ESA) if you are in the Work Related Activity Group.
 It is also proposed to remove the special conditions that allow some young people to get contribution-based ESA.

 Personal Independence Payment

-As part of the new Welfare Reform Bill Disability Living Allowance will be replaced by Personal Independence Payment for eligible people of working age (16 – 64 years).
+It is proposed to replace Disability Living Allowance with Personal Independence Payment for eligible people of working age (16 – 64 years).
 Personal Independence Payment is a new benefit to help people with disabilities live full, active and independent lives.
-This is not yet law in Northern Ireland.
+To date Personal Independence Payment has not been introduced in Northern Ireland.

-If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change.
+It is proposed to change current payments from the Social Fund.
 Some payments will be part of a new type of support service called Discretionary Support, while some will become part of Universal Credit.

-It is proposed that a benefit cap will be introduced as part of welfare reform.
+It is proposed that a benefit cap will be introduced.
 This will limit the amount of benefit people aged 16 to 64 can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
-This is law in England, Scotland and Wales but not law in Northern Ireland yet.
+This is law in England, Scotland and Wales but to date, has not been introduced in Northern Ireland.